What’s Maison Talbooth like?

 Follow in Constable’s footsteps and head to Flatford Mill, which was immortalised in The Haywain.
 A three-mile circular walk from Dedham winds along the riverbank and will take you through peaceful, unspoilt countryside.

 Alternatively, follow the Stour Valley Path through the Dedham Vale, which is classed as an Area of Outstanding Natural Beauty.
 The 60-mile trail runs from Newmarket, near the source of the River Stour, to Cattawade, where the river joins the estuary.

-GET ON THE DOG AND BONE: For more information about rooms and rates or to see the latest offers, visit Milsom Hotels or call 01206 322367.
+For more information about rooms and rates or to see the latest offers, visit the Maison Talbooth website or call 01206 322367.